hraban/metabang-bind/website/source/index.md

 ### What it is

 Bind combines _let_, _destructuring-bind_ and _multiple-value-bind_ and a whole lot more into a single form.
-Simple bindings are as in _let*_.
-Destructuring is done if the first item in a binding is a list.
-Multiple value binding is done if the first item in a binding is a list and the first item in the list is 'values'.

-An example is probably the best way to describe its syntax:
+The [user guide][user-guide] has all the details but here is example to whet your appetite:

     (bind ((a 2)
            ((b &rest args &key (c 2) &allow-other-keys) '(:a :c 5 :d 10 :e 54))